 Twin Pines Housing Executive Director Andrew Winter says that, in addition to providing an affordable housing option, Tracy Community Housing will help “reinforce the residential nature of Tracy Street and improve the overall quality of the housing stock in the neighborhood.”

 Although Tracy Community Housing is not the first multi-family building on Tracy Street, its infrastructure and design are one-of-a-kind.
 Designed by energy-efficient design leader and author Bill Maclay and Teal Usher of Maclay Architects and project managed by Tim Estes and Jason Spaulding of Estes & Gallup, Tracy Community Housing reaches Net-Zero through a combination of impeccable insulation and extensive and creative use of solar paneling by Norwich Solar Technologies.

-In order to ensure maximum coverage, Norwich Solar Technologies installed solar panels on four different surfaces including the roof and cornice of Tracy Community Housing as well as on wall of the building’s south side façade.
+In order to ensure maximum coverage, Norwich Solar Technologies installed solar panels on four different surfaces including the roof and cornice of Tracy Community Housing as well as on the wall of the building’s south side façade.
 To complete the array, Norwich Solar Technologies built a freestanding solar arbor, providing residents with a shaded area to park bicycles or relax at a picnic table.
 The yield of this solar array will cover all the energy needs of the building, including heating and cooling, thanks to a series of Air Source Heat Pumps.

 About Twin Pines Housing Trust

 Twin Pines Housing was formed in 1990 through the merger of two housing organizations having similar visions: to develop and provide affordable housing for low- and moderate-income families in the Upper Valley.

 - Anticipated Production: 193,000 kWh per year

 - 683 tons of CO2